-In terms of both case numbers and complaints/ enquiries, the workload in licensing during quarter 3 was relatively flat or fell slightly.
-The number of licensing cases recorded by WRS during the year to date is an increase of 0.6% compared to 2021/22, but an increase of 25% compared to 2020/21.
+There was a slight uptick in Licensing complaints and enquiries during Q4, but the number of applications was down.
+This is typically seasonal as the post-Christmas period tends to be slightly quieter for the various trades and generally Q1 of each year sees an increase in workload.
+Overall, the number of licensing cases recorded during the year represents a reduction of 2% compared to 2021-22, but an increase of 21% compared to 2020-21.
 It should be noted, however, that there were significantly fewer licensing applications recorded two years ago due to COVID restrictions and the closure of many hospitality premises.
-Approximately 68% of cases have been applications and registrations; with 29% relating to temporary events, 28% relating to private hire or hackney carriage vehicle licences, and 15% relating to driver licences.
+Approximately 68% of cases have been applications and registrations; with 28% relating to private hire or hackney carriage vehicles, 26% relating to temporary events, and 16% relating to driver licences.

-In general terms, WRS receives a higher number of enquiries about licensing matters than complaints about licensed or unlicensed activity.
-Based on the 400 complaints recorded, 39% have related to taxi licensing, 26% to alcohol licensing, and 20% to animal licensing.
+WRS continues to receive a higher number of enquiries about licensing matters rather than complaints about licensed or unlicensed activity.
+Based on the 532 complaints recorded, 40% have related to taxi licensing, 23% to alcohol licensing, and 22% to animal licensing.